AdamWilsonLabEDU/GEO511_2020/Syllabus.md

 * Grade Request
    * Before the last day of classes, you will submit a cover letter (<1 page) stating:
         * the key concepts and techniques that you learned during the course (~500-1,000 words)
-        * a semester task form that records your completed tasks during the semester
+        * a semester task form that records your completed tasks during the semester.
+This is something you compile based on the assignments that you completed.
+        * the score you earned on the DataCamp assessment course described above
         * a grade request based your completion of course tasks (using the table above)
 * Final project website